nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 # Description

-This service dynamically generates HAProxy configurations from traffic director rules and certificates persisted to Consul and Vault for neonHIVE proxies based on the [neon-proxy-cache](https://hub.docker.com/r/nhive/neon-proxy-cache/) image.
+This service dynamically generates HAProxy configurations from traffic manager rules and certificates persisted to Consul and Vault for neonHIVE proxies based on the [neon-proxy-cache](https://hub.docker.com/r/nhive/neon-proxy-cache/) image.

 neonHIVEs deploy four related reverse HTTP/TCP proxy services:

-* `neon-proxy-public` which implements the public traffic director and is responsible for routing external network traffic (e.g. from an Internet facing traffic director or router) to hive services.
+* `neon-proxy-public` which implements the public traffic manager and is responsible for routing external network traffic (e.g. from an Internet facing traffic manager or router) to hive services.

-* `neon-proxy-private` which implements the private traffic director is used for internal routing for the scenarios the Docker overlay ingress network doesn't address out-of-the-box (e.g. traffic director and fail-over for groups of stateful containers that cannot be deployed as Docker swarm mode services).
+* `neon-proxy-private` which implements the private traffic manager is used for internal routing for the scenarios the Docker overlay ingress network doesn't address out-of-the-box (e.g. traffic manager and fail-over for groups of stateful containers that cannot be deployed as Docker swarm mode services).

 * `neon-proxy-cache-public` which can provide caching services for the public proxy.